Welcome to the Physical Therapy Program!

 UMN has a long tradition of training physical therapists, with our first class graduating in 1942.
 The program has changed quite a bit since then, but our commitment to excellence has never waivered.
 With over 2,400 alumni, our graduates pursue and excel in all areas of the physical therapy profession.
-Whether you want to practice right after you graduate or go on to specialize, we prepare you for the career you choose to pursue.
+Whether you want to practice right after you graduate or go on to specialize, we prepare you for the career of your choice.

-This site provides additional information and resources for you to continue to explore the program and the University of Minnesota.
-Please feel free to reach out to our Graduate Program and Admissions Coordinator, Anne Ruud, at any point with questions - firstname.lastname@example.org.
+This site provides additional information and resources for you to continue to explore the DPT program and the University of Minnesota.
+Please feel free to reach out to our Admissions Coordinator, Mark Fierst, at any point with questions - firstname.lastname@example.org.

 UMN DPT Highlights

-- 100% of our graduates from the Class of 2020 passed the national licensure exam on the first attempt.
+- 100% of our graduates from the Class of 2022 passed the national licensure exam, with 98% passing on the first attempt.